Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Thermocycler Module
 *******************

-The thermocycler is still under active development.
+The Thermocycler Module is still under active development.
 The commands are subject to change.
 A valid operational range has not been determined yet.

 The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR, restriction enzyme etc. Below is a description of a few ways you can control this module.

 There are two heating mechanisms in the Thermocycler module which the user has access to.

-One is the bottom plate in which samples are located, the other is the lid heating pad.
+One is the bottom plate (`block`) in which samples are located, the other is the lid heating pad.

 For the purposes of this section, assume we have the following already: